Radioactive Luminous PaintCopyright © David Boettcher 2005 - 2024 all rights reserved.

 Some vintage watches, especially military watches, and also devices such as gun sights and aircraft cockpit instruments, had the numerals and hands made luminous or “glow in the dark” by painting them with radioluminescent paint, where the glow from the paint is caused by radiation from radium causing a phosphor to glow.
 This paint was not like the safe luminous compounds used in today's watches.

 The luminous paint used on World War One (WW1) era trench watches was made by combining radium salts and a phosphor, both powders, in a binder of clear varnish.
 The phosphor was zinc sulphide doped with an activator, usually copper, which glowed brightly when hit by radiation from the radium.
-This paint glowed all the time, day and night, without needing exposure to sunlight, and continued to glow even when stored away from the light in a drawer.
+This paint shone brightly all the time, day and night, without needing exposure to sunlight, and continued to glow even when stored away from light.
 However, after about three or four years the zinc sulphide phosphor was burned out by the continual radiation bombardment and no longer glows in the dark - but the radium has hardly decayed at all and is still there, emitting radiation.

 Article from November 1915